-Physical data for water abstraction are sourced from Scottish Water, the Department for Environment, Food and Rural Affairs, Natural Resources Wales, and Northern Ireland Water.
-No industry water data is available for Scotland so only data for public water supply are included to maintain consistency.
+Physical data for water abstraction are sourced from Scottish Water, Defra, Natural Resources Wales, and Northern Ireland Water.
+No industry water data are available for Scotland so only data for public water supply are included to maintain consistency.
 Removing industry data also avoids double counting with the valuation of hydropower.

 Monetary estimates are based on resource rents calculated for the SIC subdivision class: Water collection, treatment and supply (SIC 36).
-The definition of this industry subdivision states: "the collection, treatment and distribution of water for domestic and industrial needs.
+The definition of this industry subdivision states, "the collection, treatment and distribution of water for domestic and industrial needs.
 Collection of water from various sources, as well as distribution by various means is included".
 A limitation of this approach, therefore, is that the calculated resource rent is not purely related to water supply, but also includes the process of treating the water.